CatherineTrevor/help-trevor-grow/README.md

 This project was created on [GitHub](http://www.github.com/) and uses the following libraries and frameworks:

 * [Balsamiq](http://www.balsamiq.com/) - used to create all wireframes
-* [Bootstrap](http://bootstrap.com/) - Bootstrap was used for part of the grid structure and was heavily modified to meet the needs of the project
+* [Bootstrap](http://getbootstrap.com/) - Bootstrap was used for part of the grid structure and was heavily modified to meet the needs of the project
 * [Google Fonts](https://fonts.google.com/specimen/RocknRoll+One?preview.text_type=custom&preview.text=Help%20feed%20Trevor%20the%20Caterpillar!&selection.family=RocknRoll+One) - RocknRoll
-* [Font Awesome](http://www.fontawsome.com/) - [star](https://fontawesome.com/icons/star?style=regular) for the correct answer counter, [copyright logo](https://fontawesome.com/icons/copyright?style=regular)
+* [Font Awesome](http://www.fontawesome.com/) - [star](https://fontawesome.com/icons/star?style=regular) for the correct answer counter, [copyright logo](https://fontawesome.com/icons/copyright?style=regular)
 * [BEM](http://getbem.com/introduction/) - used as the format for CSS
 * [Sweet Alert](https://sweetalert.js.org/) - used in replacement of the pop-up modal for correct and incorrect answers
 * [Tiny PNG](https://tinypng.com) - used to resize images to reduce site loading time
 * [Monday.com](https://view.monday.com/1055700560-c01e5354c02ab53b9f7b9e492d44d50f?r=use1) - used for project/task management
 * [Am I responsive](http://ami.responsivedesign.is/) - supplied the responsive image for the top of README.md
-* [Grammarly] (Example) - the free service to double-check grammar and spelling
+* [Grammarly](https://grammarly.com) - the free service to double-check grammar and spelling
 * [CSS Code beautify](https://codebeautify.org/cssvalidate#)
 * [Free HTML formatter](https://www.freeformatter.com/html-formatter.html)